-- Lending it to a financial institution (e.g. a bank) which pays interest to borrow it (e.g. placing it in a savings account). - Buying something that can generate an income, such as property or shares. - Buying something you hope to sell later for a profit, such as gold or shares, with no dividends paid.
+- lending it to a financial institution which pays interest to borrow it (e.g., placing it on deposit) - buying something that can generate an income, such as shares or property - buying something you hope to sell later for a profit.

-All these actions can involve some risk to the capital, the degree of which varies considerably but, in normal conditions, the more the risk you take, the higher the potential return over the long term and the more the value of the investment will go up and down along the way.
+All these actions can involve some risk to the capital, the degree of which varies considerably but, in normal conditions, the more the risk you take, the higher the potential return.